bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 * Parent calendar name (optional for root)
 * First day of the week (optional)
-* Working times: A list of time ranges to specify the business hours during the day, usually morning and afternoon
+* Working times: A list of time ranges to specify the business hours during the day, usually morning and afternoon.
 * Free days: A list of non-business days.
 These can be weekly (e.g. Sunday), yearly (e.g. New Year), relative to Easter (e.g. Good Friday) or fixed days (e.g. a special event).